 - The website you visited prior to coming to this website.

 - If you downloaded a form, the form that was downloaded.

 The information we automatically collect or store is used to improve the content of our web services and to help us understand how people are using our services.
 This information is used for gathering website statistics.
 The information we automatically collect and store in our logs about your visit helps us to analyze our website to continually improve the value of the materials available.
+Except for cookies, as described in more detail below, we do not store information on your computer when you visit our web site.
 We make no attempt to link other websites with the individuals that browse CDI's website.

 If you choose to submit information to us the information will be transmitted through secure lines to our departmental database.
-Any private information will only be used for the purposes for which it was provided and will not be shared with another entity except as prescribed by law.
+Personal information will not be disclosed, made available, or otherwise used for purposes other than those specified at the time of collection in a "Privacy Notice on Collection," except with the consent of the subject of the data, or as authorized by law.